 - You can use any type of milk for milky layers or whole milk gummy shapes.
 My personal preference is for organic cow’s or homemade almond milk.
 Aussie brand Pure Harvest make a great organic almond milk that contains nothing but filtered water, organic almonds and organic rice syrup.
 They also have oat and rice milk which are great for this too.

 Vegan Gummy Bears

 Agar agar powder is the most common substitute for gelatin in vegetarian and vegan jelly-making.
-To make Vegan Gummy Bears, add 3 tablespoons agar agar powder to 1 cup liquid.
-Unlike gelatin, agar mixture should be brought to a boil to set, so if you are working with heat-sensitive ingredients like probiotics or vitamins, perhaps only boil half the liquid.
+To make Vegan Gummy Bears, add 1 1/2 teaspoons agar agar powder to 1 cup liquid.
+Unlike gelatin, you need to bring the agar mixture to a boil to set.
+So, if you are working with heat-sensitive ingredients like probiotics or vitamins, perhaps only boil half the liquid.

-One of the advantages of agar, apart from being plant-based, is the fact that it does not melt when stored out of the fridge which might make for better lunchbox treats.
+Unlike gelatin jellies, agar will not melt when stored out of the fridge which might makes it better for lunchbox treats.

 Homemade Gummy Bears are a quick to make and a healthy substitute for store-bought lollies.
 They don’t have the same stretch which comes from the sugar in regular jellies, but are fun to make and squishy enough for everyone to enjoy them.

 The kids liked the fruity gummies the best.
 Liana’s favourite was the strawberry mango duo, while I preferred the slightly more sour raspberry.